Invariant graphs of rational maps: Introduction

+In the setting of Thurston maps, we believe that Theorem \ref{thm:main} should be true for \emph{B\"{o}ttcher expanding maps}.
+One may refer to \cite{BD,BD2,FPP} for the definition and related theories on B\"{o}ttcher expanding maps.

+Let $G$ be an $f^n$-invariant graph in Theorem \ref{thm:main}.
+Then the set $S:=G\cup f^{-1}(G)\cup\cdots\cup f^{-n+1}(G)$ is $f$-invariant.
+But $S$ may not be a finite graph, since it possibly has infinitely many complementary components.
+The problem of whether there exists an $f$-invariant graph containing $\tu{Post}(f)$ is still open, even for rational expanding Thurston maps and carpet rational maps.

-The frame of the proof of Theorem \ref{thm:main} is an analogue of \cite[Theorem 15.1]{BM}.
-Firstly, starting from an initial graph $G_0$ containing $P$, we find a graph $G_1$, called \emph{isotopic invariant graph}, in $f^{-n}G_0$ for any large $n$, such that $G_1$ is close enough to $G_0$, and isotopic to $G_0$ rel. $P$; then, by isotopy lifting, one obtains a sequence of graphs $G_k$; finally, we show that these graphs $G_k$ Hausdorff converge to a graph $G_\infty$.
-Then $G:=G_\infty$ is indeed as required.
+The framework of the proof of Theorem \ref{thm:main} is an analogue of \cite[Theorem 15.1]{BM}.
+Beginning with an initial graph $G_0$ under certain conditions, we will find a graph $G_1$ in $f^{-n}(G_0)$ for sufficiently large integer $n>0$ such that $G_1$ is close to $G_0$ and isotopic to $G_0$ rel $P$.
+Such a graph $G_0$ is called \emph{isotopically invariant}.
+Then by isotopic lifting, we obtain a sequence of graphs $G_k$.
+Finally, we show that the sequence of graphs $G_k$ converges to a graph $G_\infty$ in the sense of Hausdorff topology.
+The limit $G:=G_\infty$ is indeed as required.